-Fear is an emotion that science has proven to be basic to all human beings from birth; regardless of race, culture, or any other socioeconomic factors.
+Fear is an emotion that science has proven to be basic to all human beings from birth, regardless of race, culture, or any other socio-economic factors.
 It is said that our basic emotions evolved by making us more capable of survival when subjected to threatening and harmful events.

-There can be no doubt that fear can be a life saver at the appropriate times.
+There can be no doubt that fear can be a lifesaver at the appropriate times.
 It can propel us into quick action when necessary and keep us out of harm’s way when the threat is real.
 The ‘fight-or-flight’ response is considered a fear reaction and there are numerous uncontrollable physiological events that take place to enable this to occur.
 Fear is an emotion that can save our lives.

 One of the most difficult challenges of being human is to be able to recognise how our minds can play tricks on us and make us believe unreal fear is real.
 More importantly, when we are fearful, we are tuned into the lower and more primitive parts of our brains.
 When tuned into the lower aspects of our brains, we give up any choice as our actions become reactive and instinctual.

-There are others that could be added to the list that are far more insidious by nature and difficult to define.
+There are others that could be added to the list which are far more insidious by nature and difficult to define.
 When we can put a label on the fear that affects us, the fear is more tangible and we can face it or avoid situations where we might be subjected to them.

 From a personal perspective, I am very claustrophobic for whatever reason and I will not get myself into tight or closed places.
 Why I have this fear is unknown to me as I have no memory of ever being trapped or stuck somewhere that might have created this fear.
 I am definitely hardwired with this fear.
 Being very analytical by nature, I have pondered this irrational fear and don’t have a clue as to where it came from.
 If I was born with this fear, what was the reason?

 This negative view of life can affect our attitudes and alter our perceptions.
 We can agree that a negative attitude produces negative results in many situations.
 Volumes have been written about having a positive attitude and I would concur in principle.

 The main issue I have with concentrating on adjusting your attitude is that it doesn’t help with uncovering the source of the problem.
 A person with a bad attitude can’t just switch to a positive one without confronting and altering the fears that drive it.
-If a real fear of the future exists, a positive attitude will become more of an acting job and can’t be effective for long.
+If a real fear of the future exists, a positive attitude will become more of an acting job and won’t be effective for long.

 Knowing that specific fears may be hardwired into our system can be a liberating experience, to a certain extent.
-Understanding that there is no choice in our body reactions can help us to become more of an observer by allowing us to make choices without our body sensations controlling us.
+Understanding that there is no choice in our bodily reactions can help us to become more of an observer by allowing us to make choices without our body sensations controlling us.

-Dr William Glasser created the choice theory which states that we don’t have to be controlled by external events that stimulate our fears.
+Dr William Glasser created the choice theory, which states that we don’t have to be controlled by external events that stimulate our fears.
 His theory states that there are four components to human behaviour: acting, thinking, feeling, and physiology.

 These physiological body sensations accompany or stimulate an emotional fear response that usually controls our behaviours.
-Consequently, behaviour will be individualised and based upon the levels of consciousness of the individual.
-According to Dr Glasser, we don’t have any control over our physiology or our feelings that arise from certain external events but we do have some control over how we think.
+Consequently, the behaviour will be individualised and based upon the levels of consciousness of the individual.
+According to Dr Glasser, we don’t have any control over our physiology or our feelings that arise from certain external events, but we do have some control over how we think.